DETAILED ACTION

 determining the cost-optimal minimum turn time using the inflection point;

-and executing a scheduling action using the cost-optimal minimum turn time, including rescheduling a departure based on the cost-optimal minimum turn time, wherein executing the scheduling action comprises: displaying the cost-optimal minimum turn time on a display screen,
+and executing a scheduling action using the cost-optimal minimum turn time, including rescheduling a departure based on the cost-optimal minimum turn time, wherein executing the scheduling action comprises: displaying the cost-optimal minimum turn time determined from the inflection point on a display screen,

 a set period of time, includes a color-coded background indicative of a relative difference between the cost-optimal minimum turn time and an expected value, wherein a first color in the color-coded background indicates the expected value above a high threshold associated with the cost-optimal minimum turn time, wherein a second color in the color-coded background indicates the expected value below a low threshold associated with cost-optimal minimum turn time, and wherein a third color in the color-coded background indicates the expected value between the high threshold associated with cost-optimal minimum turn time and the low threshold associated with cost-optimal minimum turn time.